Actions

 "Dan Heng."

-He looked in his direction for a split second before he shifted his gaze away again.
+He glanced in his direction for a split second, before shifting his gaze away again.
+He couldn't handle the way the hunter was looking at him.

 "What did they do to you?"

-He could feel his eyes fill with tears, that he couldn't will away.
+He could feel his eyes fill with tears.

-As soon as his eyes locked with crimson ones, filled with tenderness, his walls began to crack.
+As soon as his eyes locked with crimson ones his walls began to crack.
+He was looking at Dan Heng with such tenderness and worry, it made him feel like his soul was being hugged.

-He could do nothing but cry, all of his suppressed emotions breaking free, with an intensity that was just too much.
+The dam Dan Heng had pushed his feeling behind burst open and he could do nothing but crumble, as all of his suppressed emotions broke free with an intensity that was just too much to bare.

-Blade said nothing, just held him tight, letting the vidyadhara cry until he couldn't anymore.
+Blade said nothing, just held him gently, letting the vidyadhara cry for as long as he needed.

-He didn't know how long he cried for, but even once his tears stopped flowing and his breath became calmer, he didn't let go of the Stelleron Hunter.
+He didn't know how long his tears kept flowing, but even once they stopped and his breath had slowly calmed down, he refused to let go of the hunter.

-Feeling the other shift to move back, only made him tighten his hold.
+Feeling the other shift to move back, only made Dan Heng grip him stronger.

 They sat in silence for a while, until Blade could feel the archivist's breath slowly even out.

-Blade wasn't really sure what to feel, seeing the Nameless so broken and knowing the reason behind it, stirred something in him.
+Blade wasn't really sure what to feel.
+Seeing the vidyadhara so broken and knowing the reason behind it had stirred something inside him.

-Of course he knew that Dan Heng had spent time in the shackling prison, but he thought they would never dare to do anything, considering he was the High Elder... looks like he was wrong.
+Of course he knew that Dan Heng had spent time in the shackling prison, but he'd always thought the Luofu would never dare to do anything to him, considering he was the High Elder...
+Looks like he was wrong.

-Hearing and feeling the archivist cry, made his cold heart ache in a way he didn't know was still possible.
+Hearing and feeling the archivist sobbing had made his heart ache.

 "Blade?", rubbing his eyes, he sat up and slowly took in his surroundings.

-Unbeknownst to him his tail was still wrapped around the Stelleron Hunter.
+Unbeknownst to him his tail was still wrapped around the hunter.

-"How long was I out for?", Dan Heng's Voice seemingly still raspy from crying.
+"How long was I out for?", his voice was raspy from crying.

 "Only a few minutes."